Natural Language Processing and the Web

-There will also be graded assignments in the practice classes which will contribute to your overall grade.
+There will also be a practice class with programming exercises in Python.
+These exercises can contribute to your overall grade.

-- NLP Basics – Tokenisation, Part of Speech Tagging, Chunking, Stemming, Lemmatization
+- NLP Basics – Tokenisation, Part of Speech Tagging, Chunking, Stemming, Lemmatization, Semantic and Syntactic Analysis

-- Web contents and their characteristics – continued
+- Web contents and their characteristics, Web Genre Identification

 - Information retrieval – introduction to the basics of information retrieval